 - a) neither garage service operators nor their employees are covered by the owner's certificate issued for customers' vehicles while the vehicle is in the care, custody, or control of the garage service operator or his or her employee for a purpose relating to the business.
-"Garage service operator" is defined in Part 1 of the IA Regulations as "the operator of a motor vehicle service facility and includes a dealer, service station operator, motor vehicle repairman, auto body shop repairman, wrecker operator, and the operator of a vehicle parking or storage facility" (s.
+"Garage service operator" is defined in Part 1 of the IVR as "the operator of a motor vehicle service facility and includes a dealer, service station operator, motor vehicle repairman, auto body shop repairman, wrecker operator, and the operator of a vehicle parking or storage facility" (s.
 57).
 To offset the effect of s.
 57, the garage service operator must obtain special coverage pursuant to s.
-150 and may obtain further non-compulsory special coverage pursuant to s.
-153; - b) losses suffered when an insured is operating a motor vehicle not described in an owner's certificate issued to the insured when, under IA Regulations s.
-65(2): - the vehicle is being operated by the insured in connection with the business of a garage service operator; - ii) the vehicle is owned or regularly operated by an insured; - iii) the motor vehicle is used for carrying passengers for compensation or hire or for commercial use; - iv) the vehicle is unlicensed, under the MVA or analogous legislation, and the insured does not have reasonable grounds to believe that it is licensed; - v) the motor vehicle is owned or operated by Canada or the government of another province, territory, or state (IA, s.
+150. - b) losses suffered when an insured is operating a motor vehicle not described in an owner's certificate issued to the insured when, under IVR s.
+65(2): - i. the vehicle is being operated by the insured in connection with the business of a garage service operator; - ii. the vehicle is owned or regularly operated by an insured; - the motor vehicle is used for carrying passengers for compensation or hire or for commercial use; - iv. the vehicle is unlicensed, under the MVA or analogous legislation, and the insured does not have reasonable grounds to believe that it is licensed; - v. the motor vehicle is owned or operated by Canada or the government of another province, territory, or state (IVA, s.
 43), or is used in extraprovincial trade (s.
-44); or - vi) the insured is operating the vehicle without the consent of the owner and does not have reasonable grounds to believe he or she has consent. - c) loss or damage to property carried in or on an insured vehicle (IA Regulations, s.
-72.1(1)(b)); - d) loss or damage arising out of nuclear energy hazard, declared or undeclared war, insurrection, rebellion or revolution (s.
-56); - e) punitive damages or other non-compensatory damages (s.
-56(1)(c)); - f) ICBC will not indemnify an insured driver claiming indemnity for the injury or death of his or her spouse arising from the driver's operation of a vehicle if the injury or death occurred before s.
-55(3)(a) of the Law and Equity Act came into force (17 April 1985) (IA Regulations, s.
-72.1(4));
+44); or - vi. the insured is operating the vehicle without the consent of the owner and does not have reasonable grounds to believe he or she has consent. - c) loss or damage to property (IVR, s.
+72.1(1)(b)): - i) carried in or on an insured vehicle; - ii) owned or rented by an insured;